Carson's: Reopening

 The intellectual property of Bon-Ton, including Carson's, was quickly sold in bankruptcy to CSC Generation, and online retail was reopened.
 The new owners, based in Merrillville, Indiana, were also exploring opening new store locations.
 On October 29, 2018; Under this new ownership and using the same company and stores' names, Bon-Ton started announcing it would reopen the Evergreen Park, Illinois Carson's store on November 24 (Black Friday)–one of Bon-Ton's first brick-and-mortar stores to reopen.
 Bon-Ton has also announced plans to open brick-and-mortar Carson's stores in Bloomingdale, Lombard and Orland Park.
 The sole location to return to operation was in Evergreen Park; the company never followed through in Orland Park and Lombard.
 The Evergreen Park location closed in October 2020 as a result of the COVID-19 pandemic.
 Carson's currently has no brick and mortar stores and exists only as on online retailer.
-As of November, 2021 Carson's website is preparing for another relaunch by BrandX who has also acquired the Stage Store trademarks.
+As of November 2021, Carson's website was preparing for another relaunch by BrandX who has also acquired the Stage Store trademarks; however, as of November 2024, the site remained in limbo, showing only a message of "coming soon."